Cobequid Pass

-The Cobequid Pass is the name given to a 45 km tolled section of Nova Scotia Highway 104 (the Trans-Canada Highway) between Thomson Station, Cumberland County and Masstown, Colchester County in the Canadian province of Nova Scotia.
+The Cobequid Pass is the name given to a 45 km section of Nova Scotia Highway 104 (the Trans-Canada Highway) between Thomson Station, Cumberland County and Masstown, Colchester County in the Canadian province of Nova Scotia, with a 24 km tolled portion.
 The section is a public–private partnership; the highway is owned by the Highway 104 Western Alignment Corporation, a Crown corporation of the Government of Nova Scotia, with a toll plaza operated under contract by Atlantic Highway Management Corporation Limited, a subsidiary of Aecon Concessions.
 The toll plaza is located near the halfway point in Londonderry.
 It opened in 1997.

 Tolls

 Commercial and personal vehicles registered in Nova Scotia have been exempted from Cobequid Pass tolls since December 21, 2021.
 Eligible Nova Scotian vehicles must either register for a free transponder or present proof of provincial vehicle registration at the toll booth.